 Certain recording situations call for the use of a lavalier microphone.
-This is especially true if you’re recording and filming simultaneously and prefer to keep your hands free but still want to achieve high-quality audio.
+This is especially true if you’re recording and filming simultaneously and prefer to keep your hands free but still want to create great audio.

-There is no shortage to choose from either, and a quick search online will pull up thousands of them.
-But, amongst the very best, you’ll find the Movo LV4 & LV8 Lavalier Microphones.
+There is no shortage of lav mics to choose from, and a quick search online will pull up thousands of them.
+But, amongst the best, you’ll find the Movo LV4 & LV8 Lavalier Microphones.

 Table of Contents